uditpramanik/Object-Detection-for-Custom-Dataset-using-MASK-RCNN/Readme.txt

 Getting Started
 To begin using this project, clone the repository and follow the installation instructions in the documentation.
 We provide a step-by-step guide to set up your environment, prepare your dataset, and start training your model.

+Download all the files for this repository from : https://drive.google.com/drive/folders/1-4xWF0qmzVKpEvSV1sqKpWeyU61p08NY?usp=sharing

 Unzip Object Detection for Custom Dataset using MASK RCNN.rar